Infradevandops/CUMAPP/FINAL_TASKS.md

 **Phase: 100% Complete - All Final Tasks Done**

-**Next Priority: None - All Final Tasks Completed** Create a professional landing page to showcase the platform.
+**Next Priority: None - All Final Tasks Completed**

 ## 🚀 **DEPLOYMENT READY**
 The platform is fully functional and can be deployed now.
 Additional tasks are for enhancement and scaling.